-The Boards of the Eaton Vance funds have adopted policies to discourage short-term trading and market timing and to seek to minimize their potentially detrimental effects (the "Policy").
-Under the Policy, the Board has delegated to Eaton Vance the responsibility to reject or cancel a purchase order, suspend or terminate an exchange privilege or terminate the ability of a shareholder to invest in the Eaton Vance funds if Eaton Vance determines that a proposed transaction involves market timing or excessive trading that it believes is likely to be detrimental to the Fund.
+The Boards of the Calvert funds have adopted policies to discourage short-term trading and market timing and to seek to minimize their potentially detrimental effects (the "Policy").
+Under the Policy, the Board has delegated to Eaton Vance Management, acting in its capacity as the Fund's sub-transfer agent ("Eaton Vance") the responsibility to reject or cancel a purchase order, suspend or terminate an exchange privilege or terminate the ability of a shareholder to invest in the Calvert funds if Eaton Vance determines that a proposed transaction involves market timing or excessive trading that it believes is likely to be detrimental to a Fund.

-Pursuant to the Policy, two "round-trips" completed by a Fund shareholder within 90 days through one or more accounts (the "Limitation") generally will be deemed to be indicative of market timing or trading excessively in fund shares.
+Pursuant to the Policy, "two round-trips" completed by a Fund shareholder within 90 days through one or more accounts (the "Limitation") generally will be deemed to be indicative of market timing or trading excessively in fund shares.
 A "round trip" is defined as a purchase or exchange into a Fund followed or preceded by a redemption or exchange out of the Fund.
 Purchases and redemptions subject to the Limitation include those made by exchanging to or from another fund.
 Eaton Vance will evaluate transactions in Fund shares that violate the Limitation to determine whether they are likely to be detrimental to the Fund.
 In making such a determination, Eaton Vance may consider various factors, such as the amount, frequency and nature of trading activity.
-If such a determination is made, the Fund shareholder may be subject to restrictions on trading Fund shares, as described above.
-Eaton Vance uses reasonable efforts to detect market timing and excessive trading activity that is likely to be detrimental to the Fund, but it cannot ensure that it will be able to identify all such cases.
+If such a determination is made, a Fund shareholder may be subject to restrictions on trading Fund shares, as described above.
+Eaton Vance uses reasonable efforts to detect market timing and excessive trading activity that is likely to be detrimental to a Fund, but it cannot ensure that it will be able to identify all such cases.
 Eaton Vance may also reject or cancel any purchase order (including an exchange) from a shareholder or group of shareholders for any other reason.
 In applying the Policy, and in particular when determining whether a transaction is likely to be detrimental to a Fund, Eaton Vance will be required to make judgments that are inherently subjective and will depend on the specific facts and circumstances.
-Such determinations will be made in a manner believed to be in the best interest of the Fund's shareholders.
-No Eaton Vance fund has any arrangement to permit market timing.
+Such determinations will be made in a manner believed to be in the best interest of a Fund's shareholders.
+No Calvert fund has any arrangement to permit market timing.

-The following fund share transactions generally are exempt from the Policy because they generally do not raise market timing or excessive trading concerns:
+The following Fund share transactions generally are exempt from the Policy because they generally do not raise market timing or excessive trading concerns:

-- transactions (i) made pursuant to the Fund's systematic purchase, exchange or redemption plan, (ii) made as the result of automatic reinvestment of dividends or distributions, or (iii) initiated by the Fund (e.g., for transactions due to a failure to meet applicable account minimums); - transactions made by participants in employer sponsored retirement plans involving (i) participant payroll or employer contributions or loan repayments, (ii) redemptions as part of plan terminations or at the direction of the plan, mandatory retirement distributions, or (iii) rollovers; or - investments in a fund by ReFlow in connection with the ReFlow liquidity program (if applicable to the Fund, the ReFlow liquidity program is described under "Investment Objectives & Principal Policies and Risks" above).
+- transactions (i) made pursuant to a Fund's systematic purchase, exchange or redemption plan, (ii) made as the result of automatic reinvestment of dividends or distributions, or (iii) initiated by a Fund (e.g., for transactions due to a failure to meet applicable account minimums); - transactions made by participants in employer sponsored retirement plans involving (i) participant payroll or employer contributions or loan repayments, (ii) redemptions as part of plan terminations or at the direction of the plan, mandatory retirement distributions, or (iii) rollovers; - transactions in shares of Calvert Ultra-Short Duration Income Fund; or - investments in a fund by ReFlow in connection with the ReFlow liquidity program (if applicable to a Fund, the ReFlow liquidity program is described under "Investment Objectives & Principal Policies and Risks" above).

-The following Fund share transactions generally are exempt from the Limitation; however, these transactions are subject to monitoring by Eaton Vance and may be subject to restrictions if deemed likely to be detrimental to the Fund:
+The following Fund share transactions generally are exempt from the Limitation; however, these transactions are subject to monitoring by Eaton Vance and may be subject to restrictions if deemed likely to be detrimental to a Fund: